 In the World War the 28th Infantry was in the 1st Division, and was the attacking regiment at Cantigny, the first important engagement of our Army in that war.
 Cantigny is in the ancient province of Picardy, whose arms carried three black rampant lions.
 The regiment was cited twice in Army Orders by the French for distinguished services rendered at Cantigny and Soissons, and was awarded the fourragre, which is incorporated as a part of the crest.
 The motto is Vincit Amor Patriae (Love of Country Conquers).

 The coat of arms was approved on 11 Dec 1920.

-We are an organization of veterans who served in the 28th US Infantry Regiment, its Battle Groups or Battalions in WW I, WW II, the Vietnam War, Iraq and during peacetime as well.
+We are an organization of veterans who served in the 28th US Infantry Regiment, its Battle Groups or Battalions in WW I, WW II, the Vietnam War, Iraq, Afghanistan and during peacetime as well.

 Membership in the 28th U.S. Infantry Regiment Association is open to anyone who ever served in any unit of the 28th Infantry (The 28th Infantry Regiment, or the 1st, 2nd or 3rd Battalions of the 28th Infantry, or the 1st, 2nd or 3rd Battle Groups) of the 28th Infantry, at any time, and to the blood relatives of anyone who so served.

 The 28th Infantry website is my primary means of communication with you.
 Thanks to our webmaster Black Lion Fred Tolson, our website has emerged from the dark and is now a location where you can easily find timely and relevant information.
 I now draw your attention under the History tab to a new addition entitled Our Founder.
 This new posting is a memorial to the founder of the 28th Infantry Regiment Association, Colonel Ed Burke.